MartinMa/angular-starter/README.md

  |   ├──polyfills.ts               * our polyfills file
  │   │
  │   ├──app/                       * WebApp: folder
- │   │   ├──app.component.spec.ts  * a simple test of components in app.component.ts
- │   │   ├──app.e2e.ts             * a simple end-to-end test for /
  │   │   └──app.component.ts       * a simple version of our App component components
  │   │
  │   └──assets/                    * static assets are served here